 Why Does Debt Bring Risk?

 Debt and other liabilities become risky for a business when it cannot easily fulfill those obligations, either with free cash flow or by raising capital at an attractive price.
 If things get really bad, the lenders can take control of the business.
-However, a more usual (but still expensive) situation is where a company must dilute shareholders at a cheap share price simply to get debt under control.
-By replacing dilution, though, debt can be an extremely good tool for businesses that need capital to invest in growth at high rates of return.
-When we think about a company's use of debt, we first look at cash and debt together.
+However, a more frequent (but still costly) occurrence is where a company must issue shares at bargain-basement prices, permanently diluting shareholders, just to shore up its balance sheet.
+Of course, the upside of debt is that it often represents cheap capital, especially when it replaces dilution in a company with the ability to reinvest at high rates of return.
+When we examine debt levels, we first consider both cash and debt levels, together.

-Zooming in on the latest balance sheet data, we can see that NVR had liabilities of US$647.1m due within 12 months and liabilities of US$836.7m due beyond that.
-Offsetting this, it had US$861.3m in cash and US$28.9m in receivables that were due within 12 months.
-So its liabilities total US$593.6m more than the combination of its cash and short-term receivables.
+Zooming in on the latest balance sheet data, we can see that NVR had liabilities of US$857.1m due within 12 months and liabilities of US$1.92b due beyond that.
+On the other hand, it had cash of US$2.75b and US$22.1m worth of receivables due within a year.
+So its total liabilities are just about perfectly matched by its shorter-term, liquid assets.

 When all is said and done, sometimes its easier to focus on companies that don't even need debt.
 Readers can access a list of growth stocks with zero net debt 100% free, right now.